TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 .. figure:: /Images/3-BlogExample/figure-3-4.png
    :align: center

-   Figure 3-4: Output of the plugin of our example extension
+   Figure 3-4: Output of the plugin of the example extension

 .. index:: Extbase; Dispatcher

 The process of eradication is first forwarded to the *dispatcher* of Extbase by TYPO3.
-Before the execution is handed to our own controller code, the dispatcher and the parent `ActionController` complete several preliminary tasks before they hand the further processing on to the according position within the code of our blog example:
+Before the execution is handed to the controller code in `ActionController`, the dispatcher and the parent `Boostrap` complete several preliminary tasks before they hand the further processing on to the according position within the code of the blog example:

-* It interprets the incoming request and bundles all relevant information into a ``Request`` object.
+* The `RequestBuilder` interprets the incoming request and bundles all relevant information into a ``Request`` object.
-.. todo: That's done in the RequestBuilder

-* It loads the configuration of our extension from the different sources and makes it available.
+* The Extbase `Bootstrap` loads the configuration of the extension from the different sources and makes it available.
-.. todo: That's done in the Bootstrap

-* It determines whether or not the request was manipulated in an illegal manner and when this is the case deflects it (e.g., in of case maliciously added form input field).
+* The `ActionController` determines whether or not the request was manipulated in an illegal manner and when this is the case deflects it (e.g. in case of a maliciously added form input field).
-.. todo: That's done in the ActionController

-* It sets up the persistence layer, which performs the persisting of new or changed objects.
+* The extension contains a set up of the persistence layer, which performs the persisting of new or changed objects.
+This is done in a mechanism of the `Bootstrap`, that automatically saves pending domain objects.
-.. todo: Nope, there is nothing to set up.
-But in the Bootstrap there
-         is a mechanism that automatically saves pending domain objects.

-* It prepares the cache in which the content is stored for faster reuse.
+* The extension contains definitions for the TYPO3 cache, by which the content is stored for faster reuse.
-.. todo: This is not true.
-Extbase does not cache independently from the core,
-         at least no content.
-The caching topic is important enough to be explained separately but mentioning it here as part of the dispatchers job is just misleadin.
+  TYPO3 will take care of this.

-* It instantiates and configures the controller of our extension which controls further processing within the extension.
+* The dispatcher instantiates the controller of the extension depending on its configuration.
+  The `ActionController` controls the further processing within the extension.
-.. todo: As in 2-the-stations-of-the-journey:
-         All those steps aren't done by the dispatcher, expect the last, creating the controller.

 .. index::